Re: Choosing the right menstrual products when you have an IUD

 They go on to offer a few words of advice for menstrual cup users with IUDs, recommending that they “break the cup seal prior to removal and [discuss] the option of cutting the IUD strings flush with the cervix as a potential way to reduce risk of expulsion.”4

-Whether or not you have an IUD, you should always break the seal on your menstrual cup before removing it (otherwise, you’re putting a lot of pressure on your vaginal canal, which your vag does not appreciate).
-With Flex Cup, the break-the-seal step is super easy: Just pull down on the patented pull-tab.
-The pull-tab draws the outer lip of the cup inward, keeping menstrual fluid neatly trapped inside.
+Whether or not you have an IUD, you should always break the seal on your menstrual cup before removing it.
+Otherwise, you’re putting a lot of pressure on your vaginal canal, which your vag does not appreciate).

-With other brands of menstrual cups, use your fingers to pinch the base of the cup (as if you were trying to fold it for insertion) to break the seal before removal.
+With other brands of menstrual cups, pinch the base of the cup to break the seal before removal.
 Refer back to your particular brand of cup’s user guide for more information on removal.

 Can I use a menstrual disc with an IUD?